Why Sourdough Bread?

-Couple of years ago, I had that craving for a traditional rye sourdough bread that I remember devouring, still hot, smeared with a slash of butter.
-That bread came from our local bakery and the baker was known in the area for doing bread the traditional way with his own sourdough starter.
-In the bakery, you could buy a borsch starter as well.
-That was back in the day in Poland, in my childhood.
+Couple of years ago, I had that craving for a traditional rye sourdough bread that I used to devour still warm, smeared with a slash of butter.
+That bread came from our local bakery and the baker was known for making bread in a traditional way with own sourdough starter.
+In that bakery, you could buy a borsch starter as well.
+That was back in the day in my childhood, in Poland.

-Since then, buying a good bread in Poland even is a task.
-Here in the UK, breads are different, made with processed and fortified flour, quite light and without a substantial crust.
-I stopped eating mass produced breads for a good while now and I feel better for it.
+Nowadays, getting a quality bread is a task.
+Here in the UK, breads are different, made with bleached, fortified flour, soft, quite light and without a substantial crust.
+I stopped eating mass produced breads long time ago and I feel better for it.

-Although craving for childhood treats did not go away.
-Therefore, I sourced some rye flour, scoured the internet for a rye bread recipe and I made a starter.
-I nursed it and fussed over the bread dough.
-The result was a disappointment to say the least.
-The bread rose, then it sunk and remained raw inside.
+However, craving for childhood treats did not go away.
+I went on to source some rye flour, scoured the internet for a sourdough rye bread recipe and I began with making a starter.
+I nursed it for a few days and fussed over preparing bread dough.
+The end result was a disappointment to say the least.
+The bread rose, then it sunk while remaining raw inside.
 I was gutted and discouraged from sourdough bread baking for a while.
-I went back to baking quick breads with yeast in the bread machine every now and then.
+I went back to baking quick breads with yeast in a bread machine every now and then.

 I found organic wholemeal rye flour in a local Polish shop.
-The wholemeal rye flour is known in Poland as “razowa” flour, meaning it was milled only once and it contains whole grains providing all minerals and vitamins from a grain.
-It is the best source of yeasts for your starter, as yeasts live freely on grains.
+The wholemeal rye flour is known in Poland as “razowa”, meaning it was milled only once and it contains whole grains providing all minerals and vitamins from a grain.
+It is the best source of yeasts for your starter, as wild yeasts live freely on grains.

-Both recipes were following a similar method, you need to mix roughly the same amount of flour and filtered water with a wooden spoon, leave it to stand for 24 hours covered with a kitchen towel in the stable room temperature.
-Temperature is important, because when it is too cold the process slows down and when it gets too hot your wild yeasts most likely will produce more alcohol, making the starter unsuitable for a bread making.
+Both recipes were following a similar method, you need to mix roughly same amount of flour and filtered water with a wooden spoon, leave it to stand for 24 hours in a stable room temperature, covered with a kitchen towel.
+Temperature is important, because when it is too cold the process slows down and when it gets too hot wild yeasts most likely will ferment fast and produce more alcohol, making the starter unsuitable for a bread making.

 It is wise to start with a small amount of a starter, if anything goes wrong, you simply discard a batch and start over again.
-Once the starter is well established, you can keep it in a fridge and feed it a bit more before a planned bread baking.
+Once the starter is well established, you can keep it in a fridge and feed it accordingly before a planned bread baking.
 Do remember to retain a small batch of starter after each baking for future use.
-Simply store it in a fridge and feed it every couple of days.
+Simply store it in a fridge and feed it once a week.
 In case it fermented too much, discard most of it and feed the starter and that should fix the issue.

 The wholemeal rye flour is the best source of yeast and bacteria to make your starter do the job.
-The rye flour makes it easy to maintain a starter in between bakings as well – it requires feeding every couple of days and extra feeding ahead of baking.
-Yeasts live on the outside of a grain so the white rye flour might not do as good job as the whole grain.
+The rye flour makes it easy to maintain a starter in between baking – it requires feeding every couple of days and extra feeding ahead of baking.
+Yeasts live on the outside of a grain so white rye flour might not do as good job as the whole grain.

 It is important to keep your station clean, use clean utensils and glass jars, wooden spoons preferably and handle things with clean hands.
 In case you introduced unfriendly bacterias into your starter, you will notice a strong, rancid smell or change in a colour.
 In such case, you will have to discard all the starter and start all over again.

-Returning to my starter palaver, on the second day I noticed few air bubbles in one of the starters, though it did not double as it was mentioned in the recipe.
+Returning to my starter palaver, on the second day I noticed few air bubbles in one of jars, though it did not double.
 Still, I fed both of them.
 You feed it equal amount of water and rye flour, stir with wooden spoon and leave it it to rest on your counter, away from direct sun.
 I give it about 40 grams of water and flour respectively.
-In case, the starter goes berserk, you will not lose too much ingredients and at the beginning you will be throwing away some of it before feeding it anyway.
+In case, the starter goes berserk, you will not lose too much ingredients and at the beginning you are throwing away some of it before feeding it anyway.
 Besides it is easy to make extra more starter if you plan on baking more breads.

-After six days, it was time for starters to be well established, but the starter which was the most promising, started to produce too much alcohol, so I discarded about 3/4 of it and fed it again.
+After six days, it was time for starters to be well established, but the starter which looked the most promising, started to produce too much alcohol, I had to discard about 3/4 of it and fed it again.
 Unfortunately, the next day there was no improvement.
 However, the other starter matured and became quite lovely with musky smell and plenty of air bubbles.
-I still tried to save the ailing starter, but the next day I had to discard it.
+I still tried to save the ailing one, but the next day I had to discard it.
 The starter which was slow to begin with, proved to be a winner.

 - 40g wholemeal rye flour